Mdelvalle/Chop-n-screw/README.md

 1. Node.js version 5.0.0
 2. Python 2.7.10 and Pip
-3. An account and a developer key from [The Echo Nest](http://developer.echonest.com/raw_tutorials/register.html) + [how to set your key up](https://echonest.github.io/remix/keysetup.html).
+3. An account and a developer key from [The Echo Nest](http://developer.echonest.com/raw_tutorials/register.html) + [key up](https://echonest.github.io/remix/keysetup.html).
 4. FFMPEG

 [Here's]() The Echo Nest instructions on the matter, just in case.